n8n CVE-2025-68613 RCE Exploitation: A Detailed Guide

 Code Flow:

-2. That expression is then evaluated on the server using Node.js.
-At this point, the code is expected to run in a restricted context.
+2. This expression is evaluated on the server using Node.js.
+At this stage, it is assumed to run in a restricted execution context.

-3. The problem is that there is no effective sandbox.
-The expression can access the global this object during execution.
+3. The problem is this restriction is ineffective.
+During execution, the expression can access the global this object.

-5. Once this boundary is crossed, the attacker gains the ability to execute commands and interact directly with the underlying system.
+5. Now, the attacker can execute system commands and interact directly with the underlying host.

 Exploitation Model